aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 We emerged from the last AI winter not just because of the development of new tools (e.g. convolutional neural networks) and fast hardware (i.e., graphic processing units or GPUs), but also due to the prevalence of data \citep{goodfellow2016deep}.
 Ever since the emergence of the Internet, data is collected everywhere, and the amount of data in warehouses is growing exponentially.
 Since data is essential for training any successful machine learning algorithm, this is one of the boosting factors of the growing AI industry. \Citet{press6predictions} predicted that the market for big data analytics alone will have over USD 203~billion in revenues worldwide.

-We can trace the first mention of `big data' back to \citet{cox1997bigdata}: ``\dots provides an interesting challenge for computer systems: data sets are generally quite large, taxing the capacities of main memory, local disk, and even remote disk.
+The first mention of `big data' can be traced back to \citet{cox1997bigdata}: ``\dots provides an interesting challenge for computer systems: data sets are generally quite large, taxing the capacities of main memory, local disk, and even remote disk.
 We call this the problem of big data.
 When data sets do not fit in main memory (in core), or when they do not fit even on local disk, the most common solution is to acquire more resources.''.
 These days, big data is often characterised by a set of V's.
 For instance, \citet{russom2011big, laney20013d} define the 3Vs of big data as Volume (it requires a lot of storage space), Velocity (data comes in quickly), Variety (diversity and messiness).
 These original `Vs' have later been expanded to include Value (how much data contributes to business value) \citep{gantz2012digital}, and even Veracity (biases, noise, and abnormality in data) \citep{white2012digital}.
-While data is an essential resource for any AI algorithm, we will discuss some of the issues that might arise from storing/collecting/using data.
-Considering these issues for each of the above-defined AI problem statements and preparing a proper data strategy is an essential step in our AI framework, or aiSTROM, document.
-For more details on how to set up a comprehensive data governance strategy, we refer the reader to \citep{tabesh2019implementing}.
+While data is an essential resource for any AI algorithm, it can come with some challenges.
+Some of the issues that might arise from storing/collecting/using data are discussed below.
+Considering these issues for each of the above-defined AI problem statements and preparing a proper data strategy is an essential step in the AI framework, or aiSTROM, document.
+For more details on how to set up a comprehensive data governance strategy, the reader is referred to \citep{tabesh2019implementing}.

 According to \citet{rackspace2021}'s survey, the reasons for the failure of AI research and development include a lack of data quality (34\%), and a lack of production-ready data (31\%), thus making data strategy a key consideration in any AI project.
-In what follows, we will focus on a few AI-specific considerations related to data strategy.
+In what follows, the focus will be on a few AI-specific considerations related to data strategy.